UnvLabs/site/blog/2021-12-27-what-are-the-best-comments/index.md

 ```py
 # This is an inline comment
 ```
 C-like syntax is more popular (I think), But python comments are more clear for me.
 They are differ from other symbol used in code and easy to understand(with or without syntax highlighting).

-Please write your thoughts as comments.
+So Unv comments are similar to Python.
+You can try it on the [playground](https://unv.vercel.app/playground).

 ## Block comments
 Block comments are generally those that use a delimiter to indicate the beginning of a comment, and another delimiter to indicate the end of a comment.
 In this context, whitespace and newline characters are not counted as delimiters.